Stas-ex/Drawing-board/README.md

 ![](src/main/resources/img-ReadMe/ClientOne.png)

-When using data in a [file](src/main/resources/drawingCommands.txt), reducing the image with a delay of 100 milliseconds
+After changing the [file](src/main/resources/drawingCommands.txt), the image is updated:

 ![](src/main/resources/img-ReadMe/ClientTwo.png)

-If the client fails to connect to the server, throw a [ConnectException](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/net/ConnectException.html) until the client connects to the server.
+If the client fails to connect to the server, [ConnectException](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/net/ConnectException.html) is called and log is output with a delay of 100ms.

 ![](src/main/resources/img-ReadMe/ClientErrConnection.png)